Scyl14/SpellBook/README.md

 ### TODO

-    New GUI Work in Progress
+- New GUI Work in Progress
+- Make AES work